sampsyo/cs6120/content/blog/2025-05-13-abstract-testing-floating-point.md

 an abstract bug exists in a verification tool, there may not exist concrete counterexamples $x$ such that **GUARANTEE(**_p(x)_**)** is violated.

+## Interlude: Abstract Interpretation
+To make this more concrete, consider a verification tool that relies on abstract interpretation.
+To do abstract interpretation, we need the following three
+ingredients:

+1. A concrete domain
+2. An abstract domain corresponding to the analysis you wish to perform
+3. A programming language syntax
+4. A programming language semantics
+5. Abstract transformers taking operations (from our programming language syntax and semantics), defined over our concrete domain, to be over our abstract domain

+satisfying certain soundness conditions.

+A verifier (e.g. a sign analysis) will prove that for a program **p** and a particular programming language semantics (e.g. IMP), there does not exist any inputs **x** such executing **p(x)** under the semantics will violate the results of the analysis.

+The key idea we will exploit in this blog post is that there are many different semantics (ingredient no. 4) for which the *same* concrete domain (1), abstract domain (2), programming language syntax (3), and abstract transformer (5) are still sound for!

 ## Abstract Testing of Floating-Point Software

 With a fancy new definition, let's hunt for bugs!
 Observe that many (but not